-The Program Director, in consultation with the Program's Core Faculty, will provide the public with accurate, reliable and easily available information about student outcomes.
-This information will include, but is not limited to, graduation rate, ultimate licensure exam pass rate, and employment rate, all averaged over the most recent two years as these outcomes become available.
+The Program Director, in consultation with the Program's Core Faculty, will provide the public with accurate, reliable, and easily available information about student outcomes.
+This information will include graduation rate, ultimate licensure exam pass rate, and employment rate, all averaged over the most recent two years as these outcomes become available.
 This information will be updated annually by the Program Director, in consultation with the Program's Core Faculty, upon submission of its Annual Accreditation Report.
 Program outcome data required by CAPTE is delineated by CAPTE.